camilo86/supercharge/README.md

 So you know: I'm working on this on my free time so I'm not checking this repo 24/7.

-Anyhow, if you would like to add a useful command or request a feature, please open up a pull request with the details 😊.
+Anyhow, if you would like to add a useful command or request a feature, please open a pull request with the details 😊.